The Half-track models

 "Dragon Models USA" U.S. half-track series was released nearly ten years ago as an M2A1, M3A1 and in various other configurations including: Infantry transport, M4 mortar carrier, M21 mortar carrier, T19 self propelled 105mm howitzer and an M16 multiple gun carriage.
 There are probably a few more that I missed.

 Now in 2017, Dragon Models USA has released another version, with features unique to the IDF (Israel Defense Force) to commemorate 50 years since the 1967 "Six Day" war.
-Middle-East subjects are always a popular subject with scale modelers and Dragon has taken their basic M3A1 halftrack and included some new parts to replicate this iconic Israeli armored vehicle.
+Middle-Eastern military subjects are very popular with scale modelers and Dragon has taken their basic M3A1 halftrack kit and added some new parts to replicate this iconic Israeli armored vehicle.

-I decided to build 2 versions of IDF halftracks because there are non-use parts included in this new kit that can be used to build a standard M3A1.
-I had an M21 mortar carrier that I'd picked up a few years ago but never built because the IDF didn't have this version in their army.
-So building two kits simultaneously is how this project is so far progressing.
+I decided to build 2 versions of IDF halftracks because there are loads of "non-use" parts included with this version that can also be used to build a standard M3A1.
+I had an M21 mortar carrier kit that I'd picked up a few years ago but never built because the IDF didn't use this type.
+Building the two kits simultaneously is how this project is so far progressing.
 You can see in the following photos that the chassis assemblies are identical.
 Because both share a common chassis, I shouldn't need to diverge from the basic assembly instructions until I advance a few more stages into the build.
 So far very easy with fairly good detail to the parts.
 A few parts were unclear (C-13 for example !!) as to it's location, but a search on the internet for M3 Half-track photos helped me get them where they should go.

 "AC Models" asked me to assist with reference photos of IDF soldiers and uniforms from the Six Day war.
 Andy Cairns (Mr. AC Models), would take advantage of the huge void in proper IDF figures from this time period.
 It seems that Dragon released a troop carrier without any troops and a huge opportunity missed to satisfy the demand for time appropriate figures to go along with these new vehicles.
 Andy Cairns is an amazing military figure sculptor and from what I had seen of his previous work, he captures figures in nonchalant or working poses that makes them seem very relaxed and realistic.
 I knew he would do this project justice.
 From the original idea (tossed back and forth on a Facebook group discussion) to the finished product, it couldn't have been more that a few months.
 I was happily rewarded with a Gratis figure set and I assured Andy that I would get right into the project when it arrived.